Malnutrition: Cognitive development

-Causes & risk factors
+Causes and risk factors

 Social and political

 Social conditions have a significant influence on the health of people.
 The social determinants of undernutrition mainly include poor education, poverty, disease burden and lack of women's empowerment.
 Identifying and addressing these determinants can eliminate undernutrition in the long term.
 Identification of the social conditions that causes malnutrition in children under five has received significant research attention as it is a major public health problem.